2010–2017 Toronto serial homicides: Additional background

-McArthur had become a self-employed landscaper, operating under the name Artistic Designs.
-A colleague who installed water features on three of McArthur's projects described him as more of a gardener, operating out of a little van with old tools.
-He said that McArthur was always accompanied by an older white man, who appeared to be romantically involved with him, and a day labourer, usually of Southeast Asian or Middle Eastern descent.
+McArthur's landscaping business operated under the name Artistic Designs.
+A colleague who installed water features on three of his projects recalled that McArthur was always accompanied by an older white man, who appeared to be romantically involved with him, and a day labourer, usually of Southeast Asian or Middle Eastern descent.
 Most of McArthur's clients were wealthy elderly women who found him charming, and he had built a client base through personal recommendations.
-During the off-season, McArthur portrayed Santa Claus at Agincourt Mall and made floral gifts for charities.
+During the off-season, he portrayed Santa Claus at Agincourt Mall and made floral gifts for charities.

 McArthur's separation from his wife was initially heated, though they later reconciled.
-His son Todd was reported to have difficulty accepting his father as gay.
-In 2014, Todd was sentenced to fourteen months in jail for making multiple obscene phone calls.
-He was released on bail and ordered to stay with his father at his Toronto apartment and assist with McArthur's landscaping business.
-A former friend of Todd's visited one night and discovered the wall of McArthur's bathroom was decorated with photos of naked men with erections.
-He said that most of the men appeared to be "East Indian" and that Todd said that they were men whom his father knew.
+His son was reported to have difficulty accepting his father's sexuality.
+In 2014, after Todd was sentenced to fourteen months in jail for making multiple obscene phone calls, he was released on bail and ordered to live with his father and assist with his landscaping business.
+A former friend of Todd's visited one night and discovered the wall of McArthur's bathroom was decorated with photos of naked "East Indian" men.
+Todd told him that they were men whom his father knew.
 McArthur did not hide the fact, laughing over it at breakfast.

 Missing persons investigations

 Project Houston

-In November 2012, the TPS launched a task force, dubbed "Project Houston", into the September 6, 2010, disappearance of Skandaraj "Skanda" Navaratnam, believing that he had been murdered but having discovered no leads.
-According to a 2018 W5 investigation, a man posted on cannibal website Zambian Meat in 2012 that he had killed and eaten a man in Toronto, which had led to the formation of Project Houston.
-Police briefly investigated a possible link between Navaratnam's murder and convicted murderer Luka Magnotta, although this lead was eventually abandoned for lack of evidence.
+In November 2012, the TPS launched a task force, dubbed "Project Houston", into the September 6, 2010 disappearance of Skandaraj "Skanda" Navaratnam, believing that he had been murdered.
+The investigation was launched after a user posted on the cannibal web forum Zambian Meat that he had killed and eaten a man in Toronto.
+Police briefly investigated a possible link between Navaratnam and convicted murderer Luka Magnotta, but this lead was eventually abandoned for lack of evidence.

 By June 2013, Project Houston had identified two other missing persons cases linked by geography and lifestyle: Abdulbasir "Basir" Faizi and Majeed "Hamid" Kayhan.
-Like Navaratnam, both men were middle-aged immigrants of South Asian origin who disappeared from Church and Wellesley between 2010 and 2012.
+Like Navaratnam, both men were middle-aged South Asian immigrants who disappeared from Church and Wellesley between 2010 and 2012.
 An anonymous tip linking McArthur to Navaratnam and Kayhan led police to interview him on November 11, 2013.
-Police had been told that he had a romantic relationship with Navaratnam and had visited Kayhan.
-McArthur told police that he knew both men and regularly interacted with Navaratnam at a gay bar, but denied being in a relationship with him.
-McArthur also admitted to employing Kayhan, with whom he had broken off a sexual relationship.
+McArthur stated that he regularly interacted with Navaratnam at a gay bar, but denied being in a relationship with him.
+He also admitted to employing Kayhan, with whom he had broken off a sexual relationship.
 Project Houston concluded with no evidence to link the disappearances, that a crime had been committed or to identify a suspect.
-According to a 2016 case summary, there was still nothing to explain what had happened to these men.
+According to a 2016 case summary, there was still nothing to explain what had happened to the three men.